Support

 Log into Tempreon and navigate to the Bridges section of your dashboard to find your MCP server URL.

-2. Open Cursor Settings
+2. Open Customize

 1. Open Cursor

-3. Find the MCP server configuration section
+3. Find the MCP section

 3. Add Tempreon